Employment and Pay Information (Part Time)

 Please disregard the contact and credit hour figures listed on the Faculty Load and Compensation Acknowledgement screen in MyCNM when evaluating pay.
 The contact and credit hour columns do not contain the numbers used in the workload formula.
 Rather, they are used by other entities at the College when processing data related to functions other than pay.

 Notice to Retirees Who Have Part Time Teaching Assignments

 According to Educational Retirement Board (ERB) regulations, employees who have accepted ERA retirement may work for an ERB-covered employer after retirement without qualifying or applying for the Return to Work Program, but earnings are limited.
 The regulation provision that allows this is called the "Greater of 0.25 FTE or $15,000 RTW Exception."
 Under this Exception, an employee may earn, on an annual basis, the greater of $15,000 or an amount equal to 25% of the salary for the full-time equivalency (FTE) of the job the employee is doing without affecting retirement benefits.
 The salary for the Greater of 0.25 FTE or $15,000 RTW Exception is calculated on a fiscal year basis; defined as July 1 through June 30.
 Employees who exceed these thresholds during the fiscal year forfeit their retirement status and lose their retirement benefits.
 Therefore, retirees who return to work under this provision are responsible for tracking their earnings to ensure they do not exceed the threshold.

-Acknowledging Course Assignments indicates that you understand and accept the terms and conditions contained herein and that your assignments and the assignment data are accurate.
-To avoid any errors regarding your pay or assignment(s), please respond with your acknowledgement as soon as possible.
+Part time faculty Acknowledging Course Assignments indicates that you understand and accept the terms and conditions contained herein and that your assignments and the assignment data are accurate.
+To avoid any errors regarding your pay or assignment(s), please respond with your acknowledgement within one week.